sanahmed/PhaME/docs/introduction.rst

 workdir/GCA_000190495_1_ASM19049v1_genomic.contig  workdir/GCA_000968905.2_ASM96890v2_genomic.contig   workdir/GCA_001514845_1_ASM151484v1_genomic.contig
 workdir/GCA_000191665_1_ecmda7_genomic.contig      workdir/GCA_001471755_1_ASM147175v1_genomic.contig  workdir/GCA_001514865_1_ASM151486v1_genomic.contig
 ```
-  If the analysis includes reads files, they must be in working folder as well and decompressed.
+  If the analysis includes reads, they must be in `workdir` as well and decompressed.
 If reads are paired, they must have same file name at the beginning of the name and `R1` and `R2` at the end of the name and needs to have `.fastq` as their extension (`*_`R1.fastq `*_`R2.fastq).
 Any file that have `*.fastq` as their extension but dont have paired reads will be treated as single reads.
 For example, a working folder with paired raw read files loole like this:

 ```
 $ ls *.fastq